neondatabase/website/content/docs/reference/glossary.md

 A Neon component which functions as a multitenant service that accepts and handles connections from clients that use the PostgreSQL protocol.

-### Quick auth
+### Passwordless auth

-A passwordless authentication feature that allows users to connect to a Neon project with a single `psql` command.
+A Neon feature that allows users to connect to a Neon project with a single `psql` command.
 See [Query with psql](/docs/get-started-with-neon/query-with-psql-editor/).

 ### Regular PostgreSQL